Eat Greek to Prevent Dementia

 Mediterranean Magic

 Now, let's look at the diet.
 People with the lowest dementia risk ate the highest amounts of fruit, veggies, legumes, and fish, but less meat and dairy products.
 Monounsaturated fats, like olive oil, also accounted for more of their fat intake than saturated fats.
 All very typical ratios in a Mediterranean-style diet that doctors and health experts alike recommend for all sorts of reasons.
-These nutrient-dense, healthy-fat-focused foods could help protect brains against disease and cognitive decline and help protect the body from lots of other bad things, too.
-For example:
+These nutrient-dense, healthy-fat-focused foods could help protect the brain against disease and cognitive decline and help protect the body from heart trouble, bad blood sugar, and bloating

 More On